philipturner/ue5-nanite-macos/README.md

 > <sup>1</sup>Xcode 14 should be released in September 2022.
 When it is no longer in beta, Xcode from the Mac App Store will work.

 Perform the following in a new Terminal window, then close the window.
+This might force UnrealBuildTool to use Xcode beta instead of Xcode downloaded from the Mac App Store, but I'm not 100% sure this does anything.

 ```
 >>> sudo xcode-select --switch ~/Applications/Xcode-beta.app